De Blasio scorched on Twitter for asking New Yorkers to cut power usage in heat wave

 Some Twitter users noted that New York state in April had seen the shutdown of the Indian Point nuclear power plant just north of the city, after nearly 60 years of operation.

-Others wondered if de Blasio would be making the same sacrifice request with high energy consumers such as those who operate the many neon advertisements at Times Square in Manhattan.
+Others wondered if de Blasio would be making the same sacrifice request with high energy consumers such as those who operate the many advertisements at Times Square in Manhattan.

 "It’s reprehensible you’d rather people not be able to breathe, than dim unnecessary things like ads/electric signage," one Twitter user wrote.
 "Companies can get a refund/credit.
 People can’t be brought back from the dead.
 Shut down offices, make people in mansions pick a room."